menugget/sinkr/README.md

 sinkr
 =====

-A R package of functions featured on "menugget.blogspot.com"
+An R package of functions featured on "menugget.blogspot.com"

 To load the package using `devtools`:
 ```